TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 22/Isaiah 22.19.md

 ---

-And I will thrust thee from thine office; and from thy station shalt thou be pulled down.
+I will thrust you from your office.
+You will be pulled down from your station.